ayoskovich/chickens_trust/price_check.md

 - Beef has increased 25% from 1984
 - Chicken has decreased 31.4% since 1980

-In order to adjust for the different number of years between myself and the author, I'll convert the growth rate into a yearly one and extrapolate backwards.
-This requires the assumption that the growth rates between all the meats are constant.
+In order to adjust for the different number of years of data between myself and the author, I'll compute the average price change per month and extrapolate backwards.
+This requires the assumption that the growth rates between all the meats are constant and is likely too simple.

 ![png](price_check_files/price_check_7_0.png)

-I finally arrive at the above numbers.
-My estimates for beef and chicken are both very similar.
+I arrive at the above numbers, which had identical directions as the author.